 Successful fundraising results from a partnership between the faculty and the development officer.
 Each department has a development liaison who serves as a fundraising coach; informs faculty of the best practices in fundraising; and assists with strategy, communication, proposal development, solicitation and stewardship.
-A current list of department liaisons can be found on the development office's webpage.
+A current list of all Krieger gift officers can be found on the development office's webpage.
+To learn about your department's liaison, please contact the Interim Associate Dean for External Affairs.
 Additional information about the role of development can be found in the KSAS Faculty Guide for Philanthropy.